 “James is right you know,” said Emma sitting up to face me and tossing her black hair out of her face.

-know Emma?
+“What do you know Emma?
 Just because you fancy the pants off James even though he doesn’t give you the time of day doesn’t mean that everything he says is right,” I snapped.

 As soon as the words were out of my mouth I instantly regretted them.
 I hadn’t meant to snap at her, I was just so irritated by James that all my anger seemed to concentrate on her.

 Everyone knew that she would do anything to get noticed by James but he was just too big headed and obnoxious to recognise her.
 But no one told that to her face.